-Keith Best joined the WFM/IGP Executive Committee in 1989 and currently serves as the Joint Chair.
+Keith Best joined the WFM/IGP Executive Committee in 1989.
+He was elected as Secretary by the 2018 Congress and currently serves as the Joint & Executive Chair.

 Keith holds a MA from Keble College Oxford, Jurisprudence, Barrister-at-Law from Inner Temple, and a Certificate in Public Management Service.